Our Values & People

 Shelby holds a BA in Media, Information and Technolculture from the University of Western Ontario and an advanced diploma in Sustainable Energy and Building Technology from Humber College.
 She has also received her designation as a Certified Engineering Technologist (C.E.T.).
 Outside of the office, Shelby spends her time exploring Ontario and begging to babysit people’s dogs.

-Spencer Gordon, Digital Marketing Manager
+Spencer Gordon, Communications Manager

 Programs: A Healthy Home (Environmental Health Guide); Air Health Check; Detect to Protect; Mercury Roundup; Radon Workplace Challenge; Smart Drive Challenge; TJX Canada (Associate Engagement); Tundra Take-Back; Youth and Elders Gathering on Climate Change: Reconnecting with Mother Earth